andrew9990828/asl-synthetic-dataset/README.md

         A_00001.png
     B/
         ...
 labels.xlsx

-Total size depends on IMAGES_PER_LETTER in generate_dataset.py.
+Dataset size depends on IMAGES_PER_LETTER inside generate_dataset.py.

 5️⃣ Train the CNN model
 python train_model.py

-You will see epoch loss values.
+You will see epoch loss outputs.

-The final model is saved as:
+The final trained model is stored as:

 asl_model.pt

-6️⃣ Explore the generated dataset jupyter notebook
+6️⃣ Explore the dataset & model inside Jupyter

+Launch Jupyter:

+jupyter notebook